docsforadobe/after-effects-plugin-guide/docs/aegps/aegp-suites.rst

 Each time you call `AEGP_InsertKeyframe() <#_bookmark647>`__, the entire stream is added to the undo stack.

-If you’re adding one or two keyframes, this isn’t a problem.
-However, if you’re writing a keyframer, you’ll want to do things the *right* way.
+If you're adding one or two keyframes, this isn't a problem.
+However, if you're writing a keyframer, you'll want to do things the *right* way.

 Before you begin adding keyframes, call the (very-appropriately-named) `AEGP_StartAddKeyframes <#_bookmark649>`__, passing it an opaque ``AEGP_AddKeyframesInfoH``.

-For each keyframe to add, call `AEGP_AddKeyframes <#_bookmark650>`__ to set the time to be used (and get the newly- added keyframe’s index), then `AEGP_SetAddKeyframe <#_bookmark651>`__ to specify the value to be used.
+For each keyframe to add, call `AEGP_AddKeyframes <#_bookmark650>`__ to set the time to be used (and get the newly- added keyframe's index), then `AEGP_SetAddKeyframe <#_bookmark651>`__ to specify the value to be used.

-Once you’re finished, call `AEGP_EndAddKeyframes <#_bookmark652>`__ to let know After Effects know it’s time to add the changed parameter stream to the undo stack.
+Once you're finished, call `AEGP_EndAddKeyframes <#_bookmark652>`__ to let know After Effects know it's time to add the changed parameter stream to the undo stack.

 ----